rizo8107/konipai.in/README.md

 # Konipai Tote Bag Hub

-A modern e-commerce platform for tote bags built with React, TypeScript, and Appwrite.
+A modern e-commerce platform for tote bags built with React, TypeScript, and PocketBase.

 ## Features